Links on Android Authority may earn us a commission. Learn more.

-When we first started this prepaid carrier list in 2012, things were starting to get truly exciting.
-It’s now 2019 and prepaid is no longer just for those with poor credit or tight finances, it’s perfect for those that want more flexibility or the freedom to switch carriers as soon as a better deal comes around.
+Prepaid plans have come a long way since we first published this list almost a decade ago.
+We’re nearing 2022, and the best prepaid carriers are no longer just for those with poor credit or tight finances.
+They’ve become perfect for those who want extra flexibility or the freedom to switch carriers when a better deal comes around.

-When it comes to the best-prepaid carrier, there’s no one size fit all approach.
-Some options offer the best pricing, at the cost of less extensive customer service.
+When it comes to the best prepaid carriers, there is no one size fits all approach.
+Some options offer better pricing at the cost of less extensive customer service.
 Others focus on unlimited data or other special features.
-There are literally dozens of prepaid carriers in the US, so picking the right choice isn’t always easy.
-Below we discuss some of the best options.
+There are dozens of prepaid carriers in the US, so picking the right one for you isn’t always easy.
+Here are just a few of the best options.

 MVNO vs traditional carrier options